vaibhavtewari/vamana/README.md

 Other Files
 =============================
-script.py: Import data, import analysis in this file. python execution runs the analysis on a dingle CPU.
+script.py: Import data, import analysis file that you created in the analysis folder. python execution runs the analysis on a dingle CPU.
 Alternatively, if files are already present in the "temp" folder running script.py will combine those files <br />
 other .py files: Source files <br />
 local_multicpu.py: Execute multiple independent copies of script.py for faster posterior collection (using CPUs on the local machine) <br />
 condor.sub: Submit the analysis on compute nodes using condor (condor_submit condor.sub).